CONCURRENT SESSIONS

 -

-This session will highlight the latest advancements in immunotherapy, focusing on developing an enhanced immune system to target a range of conditions like solid tumors, metabolic dysfunction, fibrosis and autoimmune diseases.
+This session will highlight ways to either enhance or suppress the immune system to target a range of conditions like solid tumors, metabolic dysfunction, fibrosis and autoimmune diseases.
 We will explore innovations in CAR T cells, pluripotent stem cell-derived-macrophages and natural killer (NK) cells, all currently in clinical trials.
 Additionally, the session will discuss hypoimmune cells and the immune privilege of transplanted cells.

 Clinical Translation of Bioengineered Tissue-based Therapeutics